kkirstein/proglang-playground/README.md

 [Pony](http://www.ponylang.org) is a statically typed programming language with built-in support for actors, like they are known from Scala of Erlang.
 In contrast, pony compiles to native code without using a dedicated runtime engine.

+# Python

+Python is an interpreted general purpose programming language.
+Due to its wide spread, bindings to many popular libraries and frameworks are available, especially in the field of scientific computing

 # Rust

 [Rust](https://www.rust-lang.org) is a statically typed programming language with good support for multithreading.
 It features a concept of variable ownership to prevent data races, deadlocks, etc.